tobischw/Pronghorn-1/README.md

 ## Usage

-  To use this in your maven project add the following dependency.
+  To use this in your Maven project, add the following dependency:

     <dependency>
       <groupId>com.ociweb</groupId>